AndreDrummer/school-system/README.md

 # School System

-### `1` GO Practice Challenge: Student Management System

-You are tasked with creating a simple Student Management System using Go.
+Creating a simple Student Management System using Go.
 The program will allow users to add students, remove students, and display a list of students, including their grades, average scores, and whether they passed or failed based on a minimum average.

 ### **Requirements:**